-This is the fourth principle of stakeholder engagement.
+4) Plan it!: the fourth principle of stakeholder engagement

 A more conscientious and measured approach to stakeholder engagement is essential and therefore encouraged.
 Investment in careful planning before engaging stakeholders can bring significant benefits.